WHAT'S WRONG WITH EGGS?

 Male chicks cannot lay eggs and are not the chicken breed used for meat.
 Deemed worthless by the egg industry, after being separated from the females, they are disposed of like trash, either suffocated to death or ground up alive in large industrial macerators.

-Did you know that in the U.S., more than 90% of hens are packed into wire cages?
+Did you know that in the U.S., about 75% of hens are packed into wire cages?
 On average, each hen has less living space than a standard piece of printer paper.
 Inside these cages, they are forced to stand or crouch on the cages’ hard wires, which cut their feet.
 Because of the living conditions, hens often die in their cages.
 They are sometimes left to rot in the same space alongside living birds.

 Photo: Jo-Anne McArthur / We Animals